mayujie/Computer-Pointer-Controller-OpenVINO/README.md

                         Detection,'hp': Head Pose Estimation Model, 'ge': Gaze Estimation Model.
 For example, '--show win fd fl hp ge crop' (Seperate each flag by space).
+  -info, --show_info    Flag to show all the related information in command
+                        window.
+No. of frame, Average and total infer time of each models, Total frame, FPS...
   -l CPU_EXTENSION, --cpu_extension CPU_EXTENSION
                         (optional) MKLDNN (CPU)-targeted custom
                         layers.Absolute path to cpu_extension if layers from